veloek/DisableTurboBoost.kext/README.md

 ## Credits

-The code was written by Vegard Løkken with great inspiration from [nanoant/DisableTurboBoost.kext](https://github.com/nanoant/DisableTurboBoost.kext) and [pyrovski/powertools](https://github.com/pyrovski/powertools).
+The code was based on an outdated repo [nanoant/DisableTurboBoost.kext](https://github.com/nanoant/DisableTurboBoost.kext).